Alcaro/Arlib/README.txt

     (There are no standardized sockets or JSON parsers either, but third party libraries can fill that omission.)
-- The std:: types often contain strange guarantees whose existence increase the constant factor of every operation (for example, std::unordered_map must be implemented as arrays of linked lists, open addressing is forbidden), even if I have no use for such guarantees.
+- The std:: types often contain strange guarantees whose existence increase the constant factor of every operation (for example, std::unordered_map must be implemented as an array of linked lists, open addressing is forbidden), even if I have no use for such guarantees.
 - I care a lot about binary size and easy distribution (one single file, no DLLs) on Windows, and including libstdc++ would often triple the program size.
 - And, most importantly, every feature I implement is a feature I fully understand, so I can debug